Fernandina, the westernmost Galapagos Island.

 Our role

 Conservation International is working to build coalitions among governments, communities and the private sector to improve ocean management at scale.
 The seascape approach is under continual development, drawing on the collective practical experience and expertise of the many people and groups that have been a part of the program’s development since 2004.
-Working with local partners in eight countries, we have been instrumental in improving management in four seascapes:
+Working with local partners in eight countries, we have been instrumental in improving management in five seascapes:

 Essential elements of a functional seascape